+Congress Promised Student Borrowers A Break.
+Education Dept. Rejected 99% Of Them

-Congress Promised Student Borrowers A Break — Then Ed Dept. Rejected 99% Of Them
+Congress Promised Student Borrowers A Break.
+Education Dept. Rejected 99% Of Them

-A new report from a government watchdog, obtained by NPR, says an expanded effort by Congress to forgive the student loans of public servants is remarkably unforgiving.
+A new report from a government watchdog, first obtained by NPR, says an expanded effort by Congress to forgive the student loans of public servants is remarkably unforgiving.

 Ninety-nine percent of loan-forgiveness requests under that new Temporary Expanded Public Service Loan Forgiveness (TEPSLF) were rejected during the program's first year, from May 2018 to May 2019.
-According to the review, conducted by the Government Accountability Office (GAO), the U.S. Department of Education processed roughly 54,000 requests and approved just 661.
+According to the review out Thursday, conducted by the Government Accountability Office, the U.S. Department of Education processed roughly 54,000 requests and approved just 661.
 It spent only $27 million of the $700 million Congress set aside for the expansion.

 "We were disheartened," says Melissa Emrey-Arras, who led the GAO's review.
 "I think we were discouraged.
 I mean, the hope is that you have this temporary expanded process, and you want it to help a lot of people.
 And you don't want borrowers to be confused about the eligibility criteria and to face a high denial rate.
 And yet, that's what we found."

-'Stumbling in the darkness'
+"Stumbling in the darkness"

 "What sort of Kafkaesque thing are we in here?" asks Matthew Austin, exasperated by his recent experience with the PSLF expansion.
 "It's like we're just stumbling in the darkness."